Knguyen-dev/cs-notes/GPG_notes.md

 - Just zip up the directory that stores the files.
 Literally go to appdata/gnup and zip up that directory in somewhere else.

+- If you want to just export some keys onto a new computer here's how you do it.
+1. You need to export both the public and private key out of your older computer.
+Do this via the 'kleopatra' application.
+Your keys will be in `.asc` files.
+So you'll have an `.asc` for your public key and one for your private key.
+Both are needed to successfully sign commits on your new computer.
+2. Then just share those files to your new computer and download them onto your new computer.
+Import those keys via 'kleopatra'.
+Once you import both of them, your gpg key pair should be certified and trusted.
+And congratulations, you've successfully imported your key pair.

 # Signing and Verifying Commits with GPG key pair:
 1. gpg --full-generate-key; create your gpg key and follow said steps
 2. git config --global user.signingkey <key_id>; set the public key id.